Thank you for your interest in FoH. Duties are straight-forward and training for newcomers is provided “on the night”.

 Bar Attendant Usually takes between 3 – 5 hours depending if you’re needed after interval

 Important note: you do not need an RSA.
-Our Licensee holds this and provides training as needed in accordance with all applicable legislation.
+Our Licensee holds this and provides supervision and “on-the-job” training as needed.
+This complies with all applicable legislation.

 Assist the Duty Manager with set-up of bar (takes 30-60 minutes)